-- Force Majeure is a provision in a contract that excuses a party from not performing its contractual obligations that becomes impossible or impracticable, due to an event or effect that the parties could not have anticipated or controlled9; - Planning appeals and third party challenges: Where a planning decision by the determining authority is challenged through a formal appeal process by the developer or a third party to that decision. - Any delay which is caused by the network company, e.g. the customer/ICP is awaiting a required input from the network operator.
+- Force Majeure is a provision in a contract that excuses a party from not performing its contractual obligations that becomes impossible or impracticable, due to an event or effect that the parties could not have anticipated or controlled9; - Planning appeals and third party challenges: Where a planning decision by the determining authority is challenged through a formal appeal process by the developer or a third party to that decision. - Where a relevant authority places an obligation on the project which could cause the milestone/tolerance timescales to be exceed and change the project status. - Any delay which is caused by the network company, e.g. the customer/ICP is awaiting a required input from the network operator.